CrowdNotifier/libcrowdnotifier/README.md

 ## Work in Progress

-The CrowdNotifier protocol is undergoing changes to improve its security and privacy properties.
+The CrowdNotifier protocol underwent changes to improve its security and privacy properties.
 See [CrowdNotifier](https://github.com/CrowdNotifier/documents) for updates on the design.
-This reference implementation will be updated to reflect these changes.
+This reference implementation reflects the latest changes as of 2020/12/17

 # CrowdNotifier Reference Implementation